parsokev/Graph_UI/README.md

 If wishing to use this, please visit [the DistanceMatrixAPI homepage](https://developers.google.com/maps/documentation/distance-matrix) to create an account and generate the API key needed to make requests with the program.
 For the requests made by the program, the cost for such requests will be virtually free and free trials with GCP credits are available for new accounts.

+Please ensure you generate a virtual environment and install the requirements listed in `requirements.txt` before executing the Flask application.

 # Citations